-Examining the actual cost of fulfillment can highlight areas for improvement or opportunities to partner with a third-party logistics (3PL) provider for fulfillment services.
+Examining the actual cost of fulfillment can highlight areas for improvement or opportunities to partner with a third-party logistics (3PL) provider for third-party fulfillment services (3PF).
 Your business’s success often relies on meeting customers’ fast shipping demands, all while keeping costs down.
 However, there are often less visible or hidden costs that contribute to the total cost of order fulfillment.
 Suppose you’re struggling to meet buyer demand or bring your products to market faster.
 Taking a deep dive into your fulfillment operation can show how much your business expenses actually cost.

 Evaluating the Actual Cost of Order Fulfillment

 When customers get to the checkout and abruptly leave, it isn’t fun, but it could be for many reasons.
 Your inventory may be inaccurate, causing it to appear unavailable at check out.
 Products could even go out of stock as customers are going through the checkout process.
 High shipping costs can also cause cart abandonment.
 Whatever the reason, immediate revenue is lost, and now you’ve eroded the customer relationship due to a poor experience.